 What we need to do first is to set-up our repository for this purpose.

-First thing that we need to do, is make sure we have the
+Afterwards, we need to make sure we have the

 gh-pages branch on the repository.
 To do this, run the following terminal command in your local repository folder: